What do termite queens look like?

-- Size: The size of a queen termite can fluctuate based on the number of eggs she lays, but termite queens can grow to over four inches long and two to three inches in diameter.
+- Size: The size of a termite queen can fluctuate based on the number of eggs she lays, but termite queens can grow to over four inches long and two to three inches in diameter.
 Her head and legs remain unchanged as the queen's body swells with eggs.

-- Color: The queen termite is similar to the worker termites but darker in tone.
+- Color: The termite queen is similar to the worker termites but darker in tone.
 Subterranean termite queens are typically light or white, and drywood termite queens are yellow‐brown.

 - Behavior: Queens are confined to the nest chambers, and their primary role is to ensure the colony's survival and growth through reproduction.

-The lifecycle and reign of the termite queen
+The life cycle and reign of the termite queen

 Queen's purpose

-What is the queen's role in swarming and moving locations
+What is the queen's role in swarming and moving locations?

 Egg‐laying process